Joseph Beuys: "Sonne Statt Reagan"

 In 1982, Beuys recorded a music video for a song he had written entitled "Sonne statt Reagan" which translates to "Sun, not Rain/Reagan", an anti-Reagan political piece that included some German puns and reinforced some key messages of Beuys's career (at least, after his days as a soldier) – namely, a liberal, pacifist political attitude, a desire to perpetuate open discourse about art and politics, a refusal to sanctify his own image and 'artistic reputation' by only doing the kinds of work other people expected he would do, and above all an openness to exploring different media forms to get across the messages he wanted to convey.
 His continued commitment to the demystification and dis-institutionalization of the 'art world' was never more clear than it is here.

-Beuys made it clear that he regarded this song as a work of art, not the "pop" product it appears to be, which is apparent from the moment one views it.
-This becomes clearer when one reads the lyrics, which are aimed directly at Reagan, the military complex and whoever is trying to defrost the "Cold War" to make it "Hot."
-The song is perhaps best understood in the context of intense liberal and progressive frustration in 1982.
-Beuys warns Reagan et al. that the peace-loving masses are behind him, including Americans as well.
-Some discourse about Beuys by those who consider his body of artwork sacrosanct has avoided "Sonne statt Reagan", regarding the video as an outlier, even to be ridiculed.
-Yet by choosing the vehicle of popular music, Beuys showed commitment to his views and to engage a broad means to have them reach people.
+Beuys regarded this song as a work of art, not "pop".
+The lyrics are aimed at Reagan, the military complex and whoever is trying to defrost the "Cold War" to make it "Hot."
+Beuys warns Reagan et al. that the peace-loving masses are behind him, including Americans.

 7,000 Oaks

-Among Beuys's more ambitious pieces of social sculpture was the 7,000 Oaks project, one of enormous scope which met with some controversy.
+Among Beuys's pieces of social sculpture was the 7,000 Oaks project, one which met with some controversy.

 Political activities

 Amongst other things, Beuys founded (or co-founded) the following political organisations: German Student Party (1967), Organization for Direct Democracy Through Referendum (1971), Free International University for Creativity and Interdisciplinary Research (1974), and German Green Party Die Grünen (1980).
 Beuys became a pacifist and a vocal opponent of nuclear weapons; he campaigned for environmental causes (in fact he was elected as a Green Party candidate for the European Parliament).
 Some of his art directly addressed the political issues of the day among groups with which he affiliated.
-His song and music video "Sun Instead of Reagan" (1982) expresses the theme of regeneration (optimism, growth, hope) running through his life and work as well as his interest in contemporary nuclear politics: "But we want: sun instead of Reagan, to live without weapons!
-Whether West, whether East, let missiles rust!"